arielkalman/EscaGCP/docs/LAZY_MODE_DEMO.md

-# GCPHound Lazy Mode Demo
+# EscaGCP Lazy Mode Demo

-The new `--lazy` mode allows you to run all GCPHound operations with a single command!
+The new `--lazy` mode allows you to run all EscaGCP operations with a single command!

 ## Quick Start